See “Sync/Desync R/G/B Micro”

 To my mind, a lot of modern life boils down to finding patterns: matching things together, making theories that fit the data.
 Yes or no, us versus them.
 This was a useful talent for hunter-gatherers: seeing a pattern in the underbrush could mean the difference between eating or starving.
 But today I suspect that we detect less helpful patterns.
 We find signals in the noise, whether it’s there or not; Skinner’s pigeons, hopping one-footed.

 Where do I get one?

-“Sync/Desync Micro” and “Sync/Desync R/G/B Micro” are exclusively sold in an edition of 50 through “but, also” through January 2022.
+“Sync/Desync Micro” and “Sync/Desync R/G/B Micro” are available through my web store.